lhypds/tgen/README.md

 }
 result: "Today's weather is sunny."

+function2: Extractor & Replacer
-function2: Provide a string 1, and template 1, and template 2.
+Provide a string 1, and template 1, and template 2.
 Read parameters from template 1, and generate a string based on template 2.

 Example: